Awbridge

 Awbridge is a small village and civil parish in the Test Valley district of Hampshire, England, about three miles northwest of Romsey, and near the River Test.
 According to the 2001 census the parish, which includes the villages of Awbridge, Upper Ratley and Lower Ratley, had a population of 695, increasing to 712 at the 2011 Census.

 It is within walking distance of Kimbridge, Dunbridge and Mottisfont, with Dunbridge providing a railway link to both Salisbury (to the north west) and Southampton (to the south).

 Naming

 Commonly the references to the four hamlets are dropped, with locals referring to the entire area as Awbridge.

 There is a large oak tree in the corner of the Primary School field which is commonly referred to as Kent's Oak.
 Due to the trees impressive size and age it is considered a local landmark.
 As well though there exists a fine house, now a home for the elderly named Kent's Oak which was formerly a children's home run by Hampshire County Council.
 Adjacent is Little Kent's Oak - another house built in later years though of similar appearance yet smaller.

 Locally, the name of the village is pronounced 'A-bridge', with the letter 'w' silent.
-This pronunciation can be the subject of some snobbery (and reverse-snobbery).